How to Set up an Apollo GraphQL Server

 Here we are designating the types for our queries and mutations.
 The logic for these methods will be setup later in our resolvers.
 The values after the colon specify what type will be returned when the query or mutation is called.

 There are two queries here, one for all games and the other for a single game with a specifed id.
-When we query all games, an array of Games will be returned.
-The single game query will return a single Game.
+When we query all games, an array of Game

 Setting up Resolvers